Reflections following the Gartner Supply Chain Executive Conference in London

 A fresh approach

 It’s never been more important to raise the collective intelligence of your staff to improve decision-making.
-But resource scarcity, data quality and inadequate tools are getting in the way.
+But resource scarcity, data quality and inadequate tools are getting in the way of teams trying to adopt analytics.
 We want to remove those barriers and it was great to see that many people were receptive to our mission at the Gartner event.

 We think it should be possible to use advanced analytics in your supply chain by self-enabling your team.
 For this to happen, the software must be easier to use.
 AIMMS SC Navigator is an intuitive suite of configurable Apps created with the needs of today’s busy supply chain professional in mind.
 We’d love to tell you more about this new solution.